 Can I buy at auction with a mortgage?

-You can buy at auction with a mortgage.
-If you need a mortgage, like most first time buyers, it is sensible to start arranging this as soon as possible, preferably before you find a potential purchase.
+Yes, you can buy at auction with a mortgage.
+If you need a mortgage, like most First Time Buyers, it is sensible to start arranging this as soon as possible, preferably before you find a potential purchase.
 Having a mortgage agreed ‘in principle’ will help you:

-- To set your budget and know what auction property you can afford
+- Set your budget and know what auction property you can afford

-- To bid with confidence knowing you have the funds to back you up
+- Bid with confidence knowing you have the funds to back you up

-- To get things to move quickly when you do finally make the winning bid
+- Get things to move quickly when you do finally make the winning bid

 View the property and appoint a surveyor

 If you see an auction property you are keen on purchasing, do visit it in person, preferably at various times of day, to make sure it really is right for you.
 This will also give you an opportunity to match it against the description given to you by the agents, to ensure it is how it appears.
-As a first time buyer, you are probably aiming on living in this property, so if it needs a lot more work than advertised, that could affect your plans.
+As a First Time Buyer you are probably aiming to live in this property, so if it needs a lot more work than advertised, that could affect your plans.